softlayer/githubio_source/content/go/server.go.md

 /*
 Cancel a bare metal server.
-The server will be cancelled immediately if it is billed Hourly, for Monthly server the cancellation will be made after next bill date.
+The server will be canceled immediately if it is billed Hourly, for the Monthly server, the cancellation will be made after the next bill date.
 */

 func cancelServer(serverId int) {